aws-samples/cfn101-workshop/content/basics/templates/outputs/index.md

         Value: !GetAtt WebServerInstance.PublicDnsName
     ```

-1. Update the stack with new template.
+1. Create the stack with new template.

 :::::tabs{variant="container"}